Sextortion is the use of sexual exploitation to force someone to do something for you.

 How To Avoid Sextortion?

-According to the reports of the FBI, there are certain things that you can follow in order to avoid being a victim.
+According to the reports of the FBI, there are certain things that you can follow to avoid being a victim.

 First, you should never send your compromising photographs to anyone.
 It doesn’t matter if the person is your friend, boyfriend, or relative.

 For maximum security, avoid sending these photographs in the first place.

 Second, don’t open any attachments from individuals that you don’t personally know.
 In general cases too, you should be wary of opening attachments from unknown people.

 Finally, turn off or cover your webcams when you’re not actually’ using them.

 These small preventive measures can go a long way in protecting your security and helping you evade data breaches.